denis-beurive/angulardart-playground/directive-structural/README.md

 things.
 The word "template" is a good example: it may make reference to the component template, or to the (structural) directive template.
 That IS confusing, since you may adopt the wrong point of view.

-So, let's define the appellation "directive local name": a "directive local name" references a value that can be assigned to a _directive template input variables_.
+So, let's define the appellation "directive local name": a _directive local name_ references a value that can be assigned to a _directive template input variables_.

 > A "directive local name", as its name suggests, is defined within the context of the directive.
 It only makes sense